Create users and groups on Oracle Linux

 /etc/sudoers

-file allows any member of the wheel group to execute any command, when preceded bysudo
+file allows any member of the wheel group to execute any command when preceded bysudo

-.Add the alice user to the wheel group.
 Confirm the alice user is in the wheel group.

 usermod -aG wheel alice grep wheel /etc/group